speakcare/spkc-ehr-schema/project/speakcare_high_level_architecture.md

    - Python with EHR APIs/SDKs.
 - **Deployment considerations:**
    - Containers, due to requirements on persistence, state management, user credentials (session tokens)
-   - Review this if can be simplified and run as serverless function.
+   - Review this if it can be simplified and run as a serverless function.
 - **Scheduling considerations:**
    - Event driven